Pistachihen/pistachi.github.io/_posts/welcome-to-jekyll/2020-08-29-welcome-to-jekyll.md

 - Same as the system above, I can also provide **private Portuguese tutoring**, since it's my mother language.
 - If you are situated on the *UBC Vancouver campus*, you can bring me your **computer or laptop for any repair, a cleanup or a component installation like an SSD!**

-- Having peaked as masters in League of Legends, I can also provide **private soloQ coaching, mainly for jungling.
+- Having peaked as masters in League of Legends, I can also provide **private soloQ coaching**, mainly for jungling.